 1/2 cup Chicken Stock

-Sprinkle salt and pepper over chicken, pressing to adhere.
+Cut fryer into 8 pieces.
+Discard or save wings for another purpose.
+Sprinkle salt and pepper over legs, thighs and breast pieces, pressing to adhere.
 Let stand at room temperature 15 minutes.

 Place trivet inside the Instant Pot pressure cooker.
 Pour water and chicken stock into cooker.
 Place chicken on trivet (it’s okay to stack chicken pieces on top of one another).